AqwamCreates/DataPredict/docs/API/Models/MeanShift.md

 * maximumNumberOfIterations: How many times should the model needed to be trained.

 * bandwidth: The size of the area around each data point.

+* mode: Controls the mode of the model.
+Available options are:

+  * Hybrid (Default)

+  * Online

+  * Offline

 * distanceFunction: The function to calculate the distance between the data points and the centroids.
 Available options are: